Grime music: National growth

-Comedy in grime
+Comedy in Grime

-Channel U commissioned the first grime comedy series in 2002: The Booo Krooo, made by RWD magazine's founding team members Matt Mason and Lex Johnson.
+Channel U commissioned the first grime comedy series in 2002: The Booo Krooo, made by RWDmag.com founding team members Matt Mason and Vector Meldrew.
+The series was acquired by the BFI National Archive in 2026 as part of its Online Video collection.
+Ian Mcquaid from RansomNote wrote: "Boo Kroo were essentially a proto version of People Just Do Nothing.
+After proving a popular feature in the magazine, they levelled up to real world status by recording a track produced by a peak form Sticky."

 Comedy, satire, and playing on stereotypes would become a common theme in grime music, with artists such as Mr Wong, Bearman, and Big Narstie, Junior Spesh, and Tempa T employing humour in their music.
 In 2006, Afrikan Boy's "One Day I Went to Lidl" song went viral gaining over a million views on YouTube by 2007.

 2014 saw the release of People Just Do Nothing, a mockumentary series that parodied UK garage, pirate radio culture, and the early stages of grime.
 In 2017, the show won 'Best Scripted Comedy' at the BAFTA Awards.
 In June 2018, grime MC Big Narstie and comedian Mo Gilligan launched The Big Narstie Show on Channel 4.

 In November 2019, IKEA UK used grime MC D Double E as the voice of their Christmas advert 'Silence the Critics'.
 D Double E wrote a song talking about how dirty the house was and the lyrics were placed over animated household items.